CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- uri: URI of the document to ask its members.
+- uri: URI of the document from where to look for its members.
 - includeNonReadable: Specify if the the response should include the Non Readable resources.
 By default this is set to `true`.
 - requestOptions: Options that can be specified for change the behavior of the request.